The Drucker Institute Partners With Baker & Taylor to Bring Bendable to Libraries Across the U.S.

-CLAREMONT, Calif., June 23, 2022 /PRNewswire-PRWeb/ -- The Drucker Institute at Claremont Graduate University and Baker & Taylor announced today that they were partnering to bring Bendable, the Institute's lifelong learning platform, to public libraries across the United States.
+CLAREMONT, Calif. , June 24, 2022 /PRNewswire-PRWeb/ -- The Drucker Institute at Claremont Graduate University and Baker & Taylor announced today that they were partnering to bring Bendable, the Institute's lifelong learning platform, to public libraries across the United States.

 A robust learning marketplace, Bendable allows residents of all ages and backgrounds to easily discover content that is just right for them and then acquire new knowledge and skills through online courses as well as local, in-person learning opportunities.
 It is an especially valuable tool for libraries as they are being increasingly called upon to play an important role in workforce development.